animatedmax/spring-data-geode/src/main/markdown/index.md

-Pushing configuration from the client to the servers in the cluster and having the cluster remember it is made possible in part by the use of Apache Geode’s [Cluster Configuration](https://geode.apache.org/docs/guide/19/configuring/cluster_config/gfsh_persist.html) service.
-Apache Geode’s Cluster Configuration service is also the same service used by *Gfsh* to record schema-related changes (for example, `gfsh> create region --name=Example --type=PARTITION`) issued by the user to the cluster from the shell.
+Pushing configuration from the client to the servers in the cluster and having the cluster remember it is made possible in part by the use of Apache Geode's [Cluster Configuration](https://geode.apache.org/docs/guide/19/configuring/cluster_config/gfsh_persist.html) service.
+Apache Geode's Cluster Configuration service is also the same service used by *Gfsh* to record schema-related changes (for example, `gfsh> create region --name=Example --type=PARTITION`) issued by the user to the cluster from the shell.